hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

       "children": [
         //First step after the selection of the INSTALLER roles is to fill out the VC form.
         {
-          //"requestVcDocument" - a type of the block which creates a form from the schema, and sends the document to the server.
+          //"requestVcDocumenBlock" - a type of the block which creates a form from the schema, and sends the document to the server.
-          "blockType": "requestVcDocument",
+          "blockType": "requestVcDocumentBlock",
           "tag": "add_new_installer_request",
           "defaultActive": true,
           "permissions": [